 The landscapes of Scotland and Ireland

-In terms of sheer landscape spectacle, there are 282 Munros, ie mountains over 3000ft (914m) in Scotland.
+Considering sheer rugged spectacle, there are 282 Munros, ie mountains over 3000ft (914m) in Scotland.
 In Ireland, there are 13.
 (Oddly enough, Munros outside Scotland are sometimes referred to as Furths, from the Scots word furth meaning beyond.)

-Carrantoohil, at 1039m is the tallest mountain in Ireland, is exceeded by more than 90 summits in Scotland, so for the avid ‘Munro bagger’ Scotland is the place to be.
+Carrantoohil, the tallest mountain in Ireland at 3408ft (1039m), is exceeded by more than 90 summits in Scotland.
+For the avid ‘Munro bagger’ Scotland is the place to be.

 But maybe I say this as my home is amongst the intensively farmed large cereal fields of the east of Scotland with their thin hedgerows or stout fencing wire.